How to fix an AC unit leaking water: causes and DIY solutions

 4. Reattach the threaded PVC connections.
 Use the PVC coupling to join the pipe where you cut it.
 Don’t glue this connection so you can disconnect it for periodic maintenance.

-5. Because periodically cleaning the condensate drain and pipe is cheaper than cleaning up a costly leak, it pays to make the job easier by installing a simple clean-out using a T-joint and a snugly fitting pipe cap.
-Just make sure you don't install the T-joint downstream from the condensate trap.
-Just like a sink trap, condensate traps fill with water.
-This protects your AC system's efficiency by preventing cooled air from blowing away down the drainpipe.
+Because periodically cleaning the condensate drain and pipe is cheaper than cleaning up a costly leak, it pays to make the job easier by installing a simple clean-out using a T-joint and a snugly fitting pipe cap.
+Just make sure you don’t install the T-joint downstream from the condensate trap.
+Like a sink trap, condensate traps fill with water to prevent cooled air from blowing away down the drainpipe and maintain system efficiency.

 Explore the learning center